Falsettos: Act II: Falsettoland

-Marvin sits in bed one morning, looking at the sleeping Whizzer, and wonders at how much he loves him ("What More Can I Say?").
-Dr. Charlotte, meanwhile, is becoming aware that young gay men in the city arrive at the hospital sick with a mysterious illness that no one understands ("Something Bad is Happening").
-Whizzer collapses suddenly during a game of racquetball and is hospitalized, and Trina is disturbed to find how upset she is at his condition ("Holding to the Ground").
+Later, Marvin sits in bed looking at a sleeping Whizzer, and wonders at how much he loves him ("What More Can I Say?").
+Dr. Charlotte, meanwhile, is becoming aware that young gay men in the city are arriving at the hospital sick with a mysterious illness that no one understands ("Something Bad Is Happening").
+Whizzer collapses suddenly during a game of racquetball and is hospitalized ("More Racquetball").
+Trina is disturbed to realize how upset she is at his condition ("Holding to the Ground").
 In Whizzer's hospital room, everyone gathers to cheer him up, commenting on how well he looks.
-They agree that it is days like this that make these secular Jews believe in God, but Jason, in childish honesty, tells Whizzer that he looks awful ("Days Like This").
-Mendel and Trina sit Jason down to inform him that Whizzer may not recover; they give him the option of "Canceling the Bar Mitzvah".
-Marvin sits in Whizzer's hospital room, soon joined by Cordelia and Dr. Charlotte, and the four "Unlikely Lovers" reaffirm their commitment to each other despite Whizzer's worsening situation.
+They agree that it is days like this that make them believe in God, but Jason is honest and tells Whizzer that he looks awful ("Days Like This").
+Jason wants to wait for Whizzer to get well before holding his bar mitzvah, but Mendel and Trina sit him down to inform him that Whizzer may not recover ("Canceling the Bar Mitzvah").
+Marvin sits in Whizzer's hospital room and is joined by Cordelia and Dr. Charlotte, and the four reaffirm their commitment to each other despite Whizzer's worsening situation ("Unlikely Lovers").

-As Whizzer's condition deteriorates, Jason turns to God, offering to get bar mitzvahed if Whizzer gets better ("Another Miracle of Judaism").
-Dr. Charlotte explains to Marvin that "Something Bad is Happening" and heavily implies that Marvin may become sick as well.
+As Whizzer's condition deteriorates, Jason turns to God, offering to get bar mitzvah-ed in exchange for Whizzer getting better ("Another Miracle of Judaism").
+Dr. Charlotte explains more about the illness to Marvin and implies that Marvin may become sick as well ("Something Bad Is Happening - Reprise").
 Whizzer's illness becomes terminal, and he resolves to face death with dignity and courage ("You Gotta Die Sometime").
-Suddenly, everyone bursts into the hospital room.
-Jason has had an epiphany: he wants to hold the ceremony in Whizzer's hospital room ("Jason's Bar Mitzvah").
-As Jason completes his recitation, Whizzer collapses and is taken from the room, followed by all but Marvin.
+Everyone bursts into the room; Jason has decided he wants to hold the ceremony in Whizzer's hospital room ("Jason's Bar Mitzvah").
+As Jason completes his recitation, Whizzer collapses and is taken from the room, followed by everyone but Marvin.
 Marvin, left alone, asks the departed Whizzer what his life would be if they had not loved each other.
-Whizzer's spirit appears, and asks if Marvin regrets their relationship, and Marvin resolutely states he would do it again ("What Would I Do?").
-Marvin's friends and family surround him, and he finally loses his composure and breaks down in their arms.
-Mendel steps forward, tearfully declaring that "this is where we take a stand" ("Falsettoland (reprise)").
+Whizzer's spirit appears, asking if Marvin regrets their relationship, and Marvin states he would do it all again ("What Would I Do?").
+Marvin's friends and family surround him, and he breaks down in their arms.
+Mendel steps forward, declaring: "This is where we take a stand" ("Falsettoland - Reprise").